Profit Shifting of Multinational Corporations Worldwide: Introduction

-Our first contribution is to pioneer the use of country-by-country reporting (CBCR) by MNCs.
-These unique data were first made available by the OECD in July 2020 thanks to a new regulation which requires all large MNCs to report profits and taxes in every country, including tax havens and low-income countries.
-For example, US CBCR data include 25 African countries while the frequently used US Bureau of Economic Analysis data only include three.
-In addition to using data reported by 10 headquarter countries, which reported data on at least 8 offshore financial centres and which include the major economies of the United States, China and India, we provide our own estimates for a total of 192 countries to further improve the data coverage.
-While they include the most reliable country-level information on tax payments and profits of MNCs worldwide, CBCR data only cover the year 2016, when reporting by companies was not yet mandatory in all countries, aggregate small countries into categories (e.g. ``Other Africa''), and might be prone to limited double-counting of profits due to confusion in intercompany dividends and so-called stateless entities.
-We address these concerns by excluding stateless entities, developing a method for estimating missing data, disaggregating categories into individual countries, and using 2017 data for the United States---the only country which made CBCR data available for that year.
+Our first contribution is to pioneer the use of CBCR by MNCs, alongside several other concurrent studies.
+These unique data were first made available in 2020 thanks to a new regulation, which emerged from the Base Erosion and Profit Shifting project by OECD, that requires all large MNCs to report profits and taxes in every country, including tax havens and low-income countries.
+For example, the US CBCR data include 25 African countries, while the frequently used US Bureau of Economic Analysis data only include three.
+We provide our own estimates of profit shifting for a total of 214 countries using data from 38 headquarter countries, including the major economies of the United States, China and India.
+While CBCR data include the most reliable country-level information on tax payments and profits of MNCs worldwide, CBCR data aggregate small countries into categories (e.g. ``Other Africa''), and might be prone to double-counting of profits due to a lack of clarity in reporting of intercompany dividends and so-called stateless entities.
+We address the double-counting of profits by developing a method for estimating missing data, disaggregating categories into individual countries, and eliminating double-counting of dividends.